Argentina Country Commercial Guide

 Overview

-The food and beverage (F&B) industry is a key sector of the Argentine economy, accounting for about 30 percent of Argentina’s total exports.
+The food and beverage (F&B) industry is a key sector of the Argentine economy, accounting in 2024 for about 60 percent of Argentina’s total exports.
 Despite Argentina’s overall strength in the production of primary products and commodities, there are opportunities for U.S. F&B exports, especially for consumer products and for U.S. food ingredients used for further processing into high-value, specialty food products.
 Emerging trends of interest include:

 1) an increasing focus on “health and nutrition” in the retail and institutional sectors, and